djquigon/viva-takehome/README.md

 -Implement that one missing functionality
 -Improved styling of dark mode
--fix small styling bug with header and footer I've noticed that only happens occasionaly for some reason -Better format CSS through the use of CSS modules or tailwind
+-fix small styling bug with header and footer I've noticed that only happens occasionaly for some reason -Better format and refactor CSS through the use of CSS modules or tailwind